monk-io/docs/docs/publishing.md

 Apart from the files above, you might want to include a `LICENSE` file containing the license under which you wish to distribute your Kit.

-### Monk MANIFEST
+### MonkOS MANIFEST

-Monk MANIFESTs are simple text files that are used by Monk to identify and load Kit files in correct order.
+MonkOS MANIFESTs are simple text files that are used by MonkOS to identify and load Kit files in correct order.

 For example, if you just have one YAML file (`gizmotron.yaml`) in your repo `monk-gizmotron`, your `MANIFEST` should look like this: